egeozcelik/egeozcelik/README.md

 <h1 align="center">I'm Ege Özçelik</h1>
-<h3 align="left">BSc Electrical&Electronics Engineer - Embedded Software Developer </h3> <h4 align="left">Passionate developer pushing boundaries, encouraging new challenges, and coding for both hobby and all other projects to fuel personal growth.
+<h3 align="left">BSc Electrical&Electronics Engineer | Software Developer </h3> <h4 align="left">Passionate developer pushing boundaries, encouraging new challenges, and coding for both hobby and all other projects to fuel personal growth.
 I love to learn new technologies and build things with using them. </h4>